ajinkyamhatre/automation-framework/README.md

 # automation-framework
-Automation framework for QA testing
+Automation framework for QA testing.

+To run the UI use bellow commands:
+'''
+# cd DjangoApp/DjangoApp
+# python manager.py runserver

+'''